pilvcc/battleship-solver/README.md

 The game reveals a few squares to get you going.
 Every puzzle has a unique solution that can be arrived at logically from from the starting position.

-## The Solver

-This is more an assistant than a solver.
-It's possible (and not that hard) to write a full solver, but the goal of this tool instead is to change the character of the game.

-The game has easy and hard puzzles.
-Easy puzzles can essentially be autosolved by repeatedly applying a few rules:

-- If a row has N boat squares, and all but N squares are water, the rest must be boats
-- If a row has used up its boat squares, the rest must be water
-- If you have a boat square, its corners must be water
-- If you have a completed boat, its perimeter must be water

-For hard puzzles, applying the rules isn't enough.
-You still end up getting stuck.
-Then you have to play the "macro" game of enumerating the possible boat configurations, exploring each possible path, and backtracking if it deadends.
-The "micro" game within each path exploration is repeatedly applying the simple rules and seeing if it leads to an invalid result.

-Right now you spend an inordinate amount of time on the tedious but not particularly difficult or interesting micro game.
-This tool automates the micro so you can focus solely on the macro.

-In a way I was inspired by Braid, a platformer that lets you rewind time instead of dying, so that the game becomes more about the higher-level puzzle rather than trying not to fall or get killed.

 ## Usage

 Install Bun, then run: